SamMed05/c-cpp-notes/docs/cpp/cpp-intro.md

 integrated.
 Also, you can use [online compilers](https://arnemertz.github.io/online-compilers/) too, but some libraries will not be present, so programs that will use them won't work.

+### Compilation (translation)

+After having saved the source code into a source file (or several source files that are edited and translated separately in larger projects when doing modular programming) with the **`.cpp` extension**, that source file is put through a compiler for translation.
+The compiler checks the syntactic correctness of the code in accordance with the rules established by the programming language used.
+If errors are present, the compiler lists them.

+If everything works as planned, an *object file* made up of machine code is created.
+The object file is also referred to as a *module* and can be direcly executed by the processor (unlike source code).

+### Linking

+Finally, in case the construction of the final program requires the union of one or more modules and/or needs to integrate the code contained in the libraries (included at the top), the **linker** combines the object file with other modules to form an executable file `.exe`.
+These further modules contain functions from standard libraries or parts of the program that have been compiled previously.

+### Debugging

+Debugging is made by the debugger, which is a program that reads step by step every single line of code to check if there are any errors which cause malfunctions in the program itself.

 [^1]: [Wikipedia - Comment (computer programming)](https://en.wikipedia.org/wiki/Comment_(computer_programming)#:~:text=a%20comment%20is%20a%20programmer-readable%20explanation%20or%20annotation%20in%20the%20source%20code%20of%20a%20computer%20program)